joeheapy/de-bono-rca/README.md

 A powerful AI-powered lateral thinking application that helps identify root causes and generate innovative solutions for complex problems using cross-domain inspiration.

 🧠 Overview
 This tool applies Edward de Bono's lateral thinking principles combined with modern AI to help users analyze problems more deeply and generate creative solutions.
-By systematically exploring root causes and borrowing metaphors from diverse knowledge domains, it breaks conventional thinking patterns and promotes innovation.
+By systematically exploring root causes and borrowing KEY_IDEAs from diverse knowledge domains, it breaks conventional thinking patterns and promotes innovation.

 ✨ Key Features
 Root Cause Analysis: Recursively asks "why" to dig deeper into systemic causes